 The 16th Street Baptist Church Bombing took place on September, 15 1963, just 19 days after Dr. Martin Luther King gave his “I Have A Dream” speech at the March on Washington, in Washington, D.C.
 Four young girls, Denise McNair, age 11, and Cynthia Wesley, Carole Robertson, and Addie Mae Collins, all age 14, were killed in the racially motivated attack by the Ku Klux Klan against an African American church active in the ongoing civil rights campaign in Birmingham, Alabama.

-The attack was meant to disrupt black community activists who had been demonstrating for weeks for an end to segregation in the city.
+The attack was meant to disrupt black community activists who had been demonstrating for weeks for an end to racial segregation in the city.
 It had the opposite effect.
 Because the four young girls killed were on their way to a basement assembly hall for closing prayers on a Sunday morning, the national public’s anger and revulsion at the slaughter of children at a place of worship helped build support in the John Kennedy administration for civil rights legislation.
 Twenty-two others were injured, many of them children that had been in the same group as the girls.

 Sixteenth Street Baptist Church had been a rallying point for civil rights activists throughout the spring and summer of 1963 leading up to the bombing.
 The activists had finally reached an agreement with Birmingham authorities to begin integrating schools, and segregationists were outraged.
 Four men (Bobby Frank Cherry, Thomas Blanton, Robert Chambliss, and Herman Cash), who were members of the United Klans of America, went to the church and planted nineteen sticks of dynamite behind the basement of the building.